 Azure SD-WAN’s MPLS and SD-WAN Problem

-When organizations start relying on Azure two problems become increasingly apparent.
+When organizations start relying on Azure, two problems become increasingly apparent.
 First, how do you secure your Azure instance?
-Running virtual firewalls in Azure, adds complexity and considerable expense, necessitating purchase of additional cloud compute resources and third-party licenses.
-What’s more virtual firewalls are limited in capacity, requiring upgrades as traffic grows.
+Running virtual firewalls in Azure adds complexity and considerable expense, necessitating purchase of additional cloud compute resources and third-party licenses.
+What’s more, virtual firewalls are limited in capacity, requiring upgrades as traffic grows.
 Cloud performance may suddenly decline because the firewall is choking the network.
-Adding other cloud instances requires additional tools, complicating operation.
+Adding other cloud instances requires additional tools, complicating operations.

 And what happens as your cloud strategy evolves and you add other cloud datacenter services, such as Amazon AWS or Google Cloud?
 Now you need a whole new set of security and connectivity solutions adding even more cost and complexity.

 Nor does edge SD-WAN help.
 There’s no security built into edge SD-WAN, so you haven’t addressed that problem.
 There’s also no private global network so you’re still reliant on MPLS for predicable connectivity.
 Edge SD-WAN solutions also require the cost and complexity of deploying additional edge SD-WAN appliances to connect to the Azure cloud.
 And, again, none of this helps with mobile users, which are also out of scope for edge SD-WAN.Migrating your Datacenter Firewall to the Cloud | Download eBook